 By: Clint Modesitt, Manager of Digital Forensics

 Many companies have been forced to rapidly pivot to remote work, often with suboptimal preparation on the part of both employers and employees.
+From implementing an ip phone for business use to activating VPNs that allow employees to access work servers, there are a lot of changes taking place.
 This can lead to a number of problems for IT, but one which is seldom mentioned is the increase in data hoarding.

 What is Data Hoarding and Why is it a Problem?